OpenBCI/OpenBCI_GUI/.github/ISSUE_TEMPLATE/issue.md

 Cyton/Cyton+Daisy/Ganglion

-## Console Log
+## Console Log and Screenshots

-Paste any relevant text from the console window here.
+Paste any relevant text from the console window here, as well as any helpful screenshots of the GUI.